symkat/Daemon-Control/README.md

 In double-fork, uid, gid, std\*\_file, and a number of other things are supported.
 A traditional double-fork is used and setsid is called.

-In single-fork none of the above are called, and it is the responsiblity of whatever you're forking to reopen files, associate with the init process and do all that fun stuff.
+In single-fork none of the above are called, and it is the responsibility of whatever you're forking to reopen files, associate with the init process and do all that fun stuff.
 This mode is recommended when the program you want to control has its own daemonizing code.
 It is important to note that the PID